COS301-SE-2021/Smart-Student-Handbook/README.md

 <details><summary> What I did for Demo 1</summary>

-  - Implemented the angular Notebook view
+  - Implemented the angular frontend
   - Implemented the SRS document
 </details>